YASHBRO/YASHBRO/README.md

 ### <div align="center" style="width: 75%">A full-time undergraduate student, competitive coder and a full-stack web developer 👨‍💻 working remotely as a react intern in a start-up 🚀</div>

-- 🔭 I’m currently working on [Sing-in-Sync](https://github.com/YASHBRO/Sing-in-Sync).
+- 🔭 I’m currently working on my full-stack skills.

 - 🌱 I’m currently leaning towards cloud development.